Boltzmann to Lindblad: Classical and Quantum Approaches to Out-of-Equilibrium Statistical Mechanics: First approach: Hermitian friction operators

 By substituting Eq. (\ref{eq:aadagger}) into the QOME in Eq. (\ref{QOME}), and comparing the results with Eq. (\ref{har}), we can find the the conditions among the coefficients $\beta_p$, $\beta_q$ and the couple $(\gamma_0,\bar{n})$ such that the two equations coincide.
 After some algebra, we find that the following relation must be verified

 We notice that this result is in perfect agreement with what we found in the previous subsection about the conditions for the Lindblad structure of Eq. (\ref{har}).
 In particular, Eq. (\ref{har}) coincides with the QOME in Eq. (\ref{QOME}) for the choice $\mu=0$ in Eq. (\ref{par2}).
 Importantly, it means that the QOME in Eq. (\ref{QOME}) is always represented by a point lying on the bisector represented in Fig. \ref{limits}.
-Thus, the results obtained for the damped harmonic oscillator in the quantum framework, described in the previous section, are fully coherent with the outcomes used in the literature based on the QOME.
+Thus, the results obtained for the damped harmonic oscillator in the quantum framework, described in the previous section, are fully coherent with the outcomes used in the literature based on the QOME. { We also note that the cavity model introduced in Ref. \cite{coppola2025} exhibits a clear analogy with our approach based on symmetric friction and noise in the Langevin equations, and is indeed consistent with the optical master equation.}